 Depending on the age of your children, Halloween can be a mixed bag.
 (And no, we’re not talking about the random toothbrush that finds its way into your kid’s trick-or-treating haul.)
-The very young one finds the festivities (i.e., throngs of people in bizarre costumes) a little too jarring, while the eldest of the brood is begging for permission to watch an R-rated slasher flick.
+The very young ones find the festivities (i.e., throngs of people in bizarre costumes) a little too jarring, while older kids beg for permission to watch an R-rated slasher flick.
 While we can’t claim to have a solution for every family dilemma that comes up over the holiday season, we do have the reading list covered.
-Here, a spooky and silly round-up of Halloween books for kids, with offerings that will get both the big and littles ones psyched for the holiday.
+Here, a spooky and silly round-up of the best Halloween books for kids that 2022 has to offer, with reads that will get both the big and littles ones psyched for the holiday.

 Some witches (and humans) want nothing more than to gorge themselves on homemade pumpkin pie.
 Here, the only problem is that the protagonist’s pumpkin is far too large to pick from the vine...at least not without the help of some festive friends.

 Anyone who has ever seen Poltergeist might initially question the premise of harmless ghosts, but fear not: We’re in safe children’s book territory, friends.
 This whimsical story about getting to know the things that go bump in the night reads like a how-to guide—and its message of friendship will make any young child feel much more comfortable with the holiday.

 A rollicking story about a nice witch and her animal friends that culminates in a confrontation with a fire-breathing dragon.
 The rhyming prose will roll off your tongue, and the content—far less intense in picture book form than it is on the screen—is suitable for even the smallest kids.